-Review sentiment: Two-person desks in this price range is rare, and this is the best option.
+Review sentiment: Two-person or double desks in this price range are rare, and this is the best option.
 The materials are sturdy and the desk looks nice put together.
 The assembly is more complicated than people would like it to be.
 On the whole, it’s a great value – spacious, stylish, clean – once you put it together.

 Medium price: TribeSigns Double Workstation, $259

 - Star rating: 4.6/5

 Review sentiment: This is a beautiful, clean, study desk for a good price.
 The assembly may require two people and could take a few hours.
 Once assembled, you’ll be happy with the desk.
 There is another Tribesigns double desk in this range (a dark brown one for $189).

 See Also: Want some ideas to organize your desk?
 Click the link… it might help out when you share an office.

 - Price: $999

 - Reviews: 6 (on Automonous site, not Amazon)

 - Star rating: 5/5

 Review sentiment: This is a durable, well-functioning, programmable well-designed standing desk for two.
 The assembly takes awhile (like all of the others mentioned here), but the desk will last a long time and look nice in your home office.